 I prefer using corn kernels freshly cut off the cob for this soup recipe.
 Why?

 The fresh corn kernels not only taste better but also the leftover cob when added to the soup, gives it a deep, rich, flavor.
 Whereas, the frozen corn lacks that natural sweet flavor plus there are no cobs for the stock.
 The readymade vegetable stock does not enhance the flavor of the soup.

-In my opinion, this corn soup tastes best when made with corn kernels off the cob.
+In my opinion, this creamy corn soup tastes best when made with corn kernels off the cob.

 It is a simple, fuss-free process: